I recently got the chance to redo the error handling in two different crates I

 to "1.0" for the CLI working group.
 I needed some new errors and rather than

-continuing to extend the existing brittle system based on error-chain
+continuing to extend the existing brittle system based on error-chain, I

 unwrapping the error in their tests rather than passing it along.